Analysis of optical spectroscopy and photometry of the type I X-ray bursting system UW CrB: Observations

 \subsection{HiPERCAM Photometry}

-UW CrB was observed using the quintiple beam photometer HiPERCAM \citep{HCAM} mounted on the 10.8m Gran Telescopio Canarias, starting at 2019-07-08 23:00:37 and lasting for 2 hours and 20 minutes.
-HiPERCAM provides five simultaneous bands of optical photometry with a readout time $\sim$ 6 ms. The data were acquired with Super-SDSS $u_{\rm s}$, $g_{\rm s}$, $r_{\rm s}$, $i_{\rm s}$ and $z_{\rm s}$ filters, which are filters that cover the same wavelength range as the traditional SDSS \textit{u\textprime}, \textit{g\textprime}, \textit{r\textprime}, \textit{i\textprime}, and \textit{z\textprime}\ filters \citep{2010AJ....139.1628D}, but with a higher throughput \citep{HCAM}.
-The exposure time for each frame was 0.5 s.
-The data were reduced using the purpose-built HiPERCAM pipeline (as described in \citealt{HCAM}) using biases and flat field observations from that same night.
+UW CrB was observed using the quintuple beam photometer HiPERCAM \citep{HCAM} mounted on the 10.4m Gran Telescopio Canarias, starting at 2019-07-08 23:00:37 and lasting for 2 hours and 20 minutes.
+HiPERCAM provides five simultaneous bands of optical photometry with a dead time $\sim$ 7.8ms.
+The data were acquired with Super-SDSS $u_{\rm s}$, $g_{\rm s}$, $r_{\rm s}$, $i_{\rm s}$ and $z_{\rm s}$ filters, which are filters that cover the same wavelength range as the traditional SDSS \textit{u\textprime}, \textit{g\textprime}, \textit{r\textprime}, \textit{i\textprime}, and \textit{z\textprime}\ filters \citep{2010AJ....139.1628D}, but with a higher throughput \citep{HCAM}.
+The exposure time for each frame was 0.5 s, with 4x4 on-chip binning used for each CCD.
+The data were reduced using the purpose-built HiPERCAM pipeline (as described in \citealt{HCAM}) using biases and flat field observations from that same night, and flux calibrated using the SDSS magnitudes of a nearby star located at $(\alpha=241.442353^{\rm o},\delta=+25.869876^{\rm o})$.
 The light curve of these observations are presented on their own in Figure~\ref{fig:uwcrb_hcam}, along with the ratio of fluxes of each band relative to the $g_{\rm s}$.
 This is provided to demonstrate that the colour of the system does not vary significantly over the orbital period.